 After approval of the EMP and prior to the start of work under this EMP, QL and all site contractors working under this EMP (including the on-site environmental professionals) will review the EMP and sign the certification on the following page stating that they have received and read the EMP.
-No work within the scope of this EMP will be conducted until the EMP is approved and referenced permits are obtained.
+All contractor certifications are to be submitted to the CHS project manager prior to EMP implementation.

-During implementation of this EMP, QL will prepare weekly progress reports summarizing the remedial activities occurring during that week.
+During implementation of this EMP, QL will prepare weekly progress reports summarizing the remedial activities occurring during that week and volume of groundwater collected and disposed of off-Site.
 These weekly progress reports will be submitted to the Client and to MDE by Tuesday of the following week, to demonstrate implementation of this EMP.
 At the conclusion of EMP implementation, QL will prepare an EMP Completion Report.